Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Decay in the trapped and near-horizon region on Kerr

-Because $m=k+2$, in every product above at least one factor carries at most $k$ commutators and can be estimated in $L^\infty$ using Step~0.
+Because $m=k+2$, in every product above at least one factor carries at most $k$ commutators and can be estimated in $L^\infty$ using the preliminary bounds above.
 We therefore obtain the pointwise tame bound, at each point of $\mathcal R(\tau_{0},\tau_{1})$,

 Multiplying by $r^{(1+\delta)/2}$, squaring, integrating over $\mathcal R(\tau_{0},\tau_{1})$, and summing over $|\alpha|\le m$ (using the definition \eqref{eq:concrete-source-norm}) yields